grpc/proposal/A52-xds-custom-lb-policies.md

 The XdsClient will transfer the responsibility of converting the xDS configuration to the internal JSON format to a new *xDS LB policy registry*.
 This new registry will return an error if the xDS load balancing configuration cannot be converted, but it will not validate a converted configuration.
 It will be the responsibility of the XdsClient to validate that the converted configuration.
 It will do this by having the gRPC LB policy registry parse the configuration.

-The CDS resource is rejected and a NACK returned to the control plane if:
+The CDS resource is rejected and a NACK returned to the control plane in either of the following cases:

 - xDS LB policy registry cannot convert the configuration and returns an error
-- gRPC LB policy registry cannot parse a converted configuration.
+- gRPC LB policy registry cannot parse the converted configuration.

 ### xDS LB Policy Registry

 This new registry will maintain a set of converters that are able to map from the xDS LoadBalancingPolicy message to the internal gRPC JSON format.
-The conversion process will be recursive so that e.g. the conversion of the new xDS WRR Locality policy will call into the registry to convert the child policies.
+The conversion process will be recursive so that e.g. the conversion of the new xDS WRR Locality policy (see below) will call into the registry to convert the child policies.

 The registry will provide the following function: